 There is an association between hyponatremia and atypical pneumonia, which leads to ICU admission, longer duration of stay, higher hospital costs, and high incidence of mortality2.
-Duan J et al reported transition of the Covid-19 to severe stage these markers, levels of sodium, potassium, and chloride had high predictive capacity 12.
-Low baseline sodium, chloride, and calcium levels were found by Tezcan ME et al to be correlated with higher mortality rates, increased Intensive care unit stay and mechanical ventilator requirements, and prolonged hospital stay.
-The predominant electrolyte abnormality associated with adverse findings is hyponatraemia^{2,3}.
-Low sodium, potassium, and calcium serum concentrations are directly associated with the severity of the disease.
-Though it is not yet clear if there is a risk of Covid-19-related hyponatremia, hypocalcemia, or hypocalcemia, more clinical knowledge will be required to interpret these abnormalities.
+Duan J et al. 12 reported the transition of the Covid-19 to severe stage.
+These markers, sodium, potassium, and chloride levels, had high predictive capacity.
+Low baseline sodium, chloride, and calcium levels were found by Tezcan ME 20203 to be correlated with higher mortality rates, increased Intensive care unit stay and mechanical ventilator requirements, and prolonged hospital stay.
+The predominant electrolyte abnormality associated with adverse findings is hyponatraemia2.
+Low sodium, potassium, and calcium serum concentrations are directly related to the severity of the disease.
+Though it is not yet clear if there is a risk of Covid-19-related hyponatremia, Hypocalcemia, or Hypocalcemia, more clinical knowledge will be required to interpret these abnormalities.
 These conditions, in particular hypokalemia, may have considerable consequences for the treatment of patients and may theoretically lead to the unraveling of the fundamental pathogenic pathways of Covid-19.
-Acute respiratory distress syndrome (ARDS) and acute cardiac injury, which are frequent complications of covid-19, are known to intensify hypokalemia, especially in patients with underlying lung or heart disease^{6,13,14}.
+Acute respiratory distress syndrome (ARDS) and acute cardiac injury, which are frequent complications of covid-19, intensifv hypokalemia, especially in patients with underlying lung or heart disease^{6,13,14}

-Poor prognosis and severe disease have been related to a low level of potassium at enrollment, but little is understood about the dynamics over time.
+Poor prognosis and severe disease have been related to a low potassium level at enrollment, but little is understood about the dynamics over time.
 In previous research, chloride homeostasis has been briefly addressed without obtaining any prognostic benefit at admission.
 The prevalence of electrolyte abnormalities is significantly higher among severely ill Covid-19 patients.
 Serum sodium (Na+) level in 57-77.1%, potassium (K+) level in 50%, calcium (Ca2+) level in 28.6%, magnesium(Mg) level in 15.7% patients were found to be low and high magnesium level was found in 7.14% Covid-19 patients^{2,6,15,16}.

-Our research aims to describe the dynamics of serum electrolytes at presentation, and the outcomes of patients with Covid-19 who are critically ill.
-This study is intended to help ICU health providers optimize Covid-19 patients' electrolyte management.
+Our research aims to describe the dynamics of serum electrolytes at presentation and the outcomes of patients with Covid-19 who are critically ill.
+This study aims to help ICU health providers optimize Covid-19 patients' electrolyte management.
 At present, there is limited evidence about severe Covid-19 patients.
-Therefore, knowledge of these corona virus-induced metabolic abnormalities will play a role in disease prognosis initial therapeutic measures, and disease surveillance.
+Therefore, knowledge of these corona virus-induced metabolic abnormalities will play a role in disease prognosis, initial therapeutic measures, and disease surveillance.
 Knowledge and understanding of the possible pathophysiological pathways of Covid-19 could provide an opportunity to develop a new therapeutic strategy.
 Therefore, we tried to strengthen our present understanding of electrolyte imbalance in ICU admitted Covid-19 patients.
-The current study with structured measurements of serum levels with clinical evaluation of electrolytes input and output will add great value to the existing literature and will also provide crucial information for decision making in the current public health crisis.
+The current study with structured measurements of serum levels with clinical evaluation of electrolytes input and output will add significant value to the existing literature.
+It will also provide crucial information for decision-making in the current public health crisis.